phetsims/collision-lab/doc/implementation-notes.md

 The _Inelastic_ screen introduces many components and behaviors that are unique to it, as described in the [screen differences](https://github.com/phetsims/collision-lab/blob/master/model.md#screen-differences) section.

-[InelasticCollisionType](../js/inelastic/model/InelasticCollisionType.js) is an Enumeration of the different types of collisions ("Stick" vs "Slip").
+[InelasticCollisionType](../js/inelastic/model/InelasticCollisionType.js) is an Enumeration of the different types of perfectly inelastic collisions ("Stick" vs "Slip").

 [InelasticCollisionEngine](../js/inelastic/model/InelasticCollisionEngine.js) implements collision detection and responses for perfectly inelastic collisions that "stick."
 Most notably, it handles rotations of Ball clusters.
 Reference the [Collision Implementation](https://github.com/phetsims/collision-lab/blob/master/doc/implementation-notes.md#collision-implementation).

 [InelasticPreset](../js/inelastic/model/InelasticPreset.js) is a rich Enumeration which maps to a `PresetValue` that sets the states of the Balls.
-The different _presets_ are visible in the [PresetComboBox](../js/inelastic/model/PresetComboBox.js).
+The different _presets_ are visible in the [PresetRadioButtonGroup](../js/inelastic/model/PresetRadioButtonGroup.js).

 ## Collision Implementation